sarajaved797/sarajaved797/README.md

 -I think it would not be wrong to say that datascientists are the modern day prophets---they are predicting using various tools.
 Accountants look toward the past--datascientists predict the future.

- I will upload my detailed notes they may help someone who is just getting started in datascience.
  -Enough about me, better get back to studying.

 --->